Emit07/shortener/README.md

 #### Installing Dependencies

-You will need to have the following installed.
+You will need to have the following installed using npm.

 * [x] `node.js`
 * [x] `express`